OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover.md

 weight: 4
 ---

-## Failback and Failover

-**Failover** is the process of moving business operations from a primary site which has suffered an outage, to a temporary site designated and preconfigured for such emergencies.

-**Failback** is the process of moving business operations back to the primary site, after the site's normal operation has been restored.
+This page covers **failover**, the process of moving business operations from Site A to Site B in the event of an outage at Site A.

-The last two pages in this Disaster Recovery guide cover the procedures for failover (this page) and [failback]({{% relref "failback" %}}).

 ## High-level Steps for Failover